Post Conviction Lawyers in Maryland With 85 Years' Combined Experience

 Our principal federal area of practice is in Maryland, although we also have experience in federal post- conviction proceedings in other states.

 The rules and procedures governing post-conviction cases are complex and subject to strict timelines.
-Consequently, it's extremely important to work with an experienced attorney who understands the process and the fine art of advocacy.
+Consequently, it's extremely important to work with an experienced post conviction lawyer in Maryland who understands the process and the fine art of advocacy.

 To schedule an appointment to discuss your case, contact a Baltimore appeals attorney by calling (410) 783-0272.